cylc/cylc-admin/docs/cylc-8-roadmap.md

 __Target completion date: late 2019__ (Python 2 end of life)

-_WARNING_ - bits of this document may slightly outdated.
+_WARNING_ - THIS PRE-DATES THE DEC 2018 WORKSHOP - and is somewhat out of date

 ## Architecture